sawlemon/ethicalhacking/Resources/sites.md

 	This article is focused on providing application security testing professionals with a guide to assist in Cross Site Scripting testing

 ## [Tmux Cheatsheet](https://imgur.com/bL9Dn3U)
+    Tmux is a Terminal Multiplexer allowing user to split a single terminal window into multiple sessions.

 ## [FuzzDB](https://github.com/fuzzdb-project/fuzzdb)
 	FuzzDB was created to increase the likelihood of finding application security vulnerabilities through dynamic application security testing.